Grief and Bereavement

 The experience of bereavement is different for everyone and some people may want to receive help a few months after the death, while for others it is later that they realise they have issues they would like to discuss.
 Whilst bereavement counselling is an emotional experience it can be very beneficial.

-Counselling takes place each week at a regular time for 50 minutes.
+Counselling takes place each week at the same time for 50 minutes.

 Call us on 020 8547 1552 or

 We currently run two Aftercare Support Groups, for clients who have finished their individual counselling but would like a bit more support.
-These run once a month on a Monday at 10.30am and on a Thursday at 6pm.
+These run once a month for a period of six months.
 Please click here for more details.

 Make a donation